MarkPflug/Sylvan/readme.md

 ### [Sylvan.BuildTools.Data](docs/Sylvan.BuildTools.Data.md)
 Provides design time code generation for accessing CSV data files.
 Allows you to drop a .csv file into your project and get a strongly-typed data accessor for the data.

-### Sylvan.Terminal
-Provides types for using ANSI escape codes in .NET console applications.